 A good starting place is the Oswestry Library Local Studies section.
 The website offers free downloadable guides covering Oswestry family history, house history and parish registers.
 Also at the library are trained voluteers providing a Family and Local History Advice Service twice every week - see this poster for session details.
 The volunteers have formed Oswestry Family and Local History Group and also offer help and services from their website

-You may also find this searchable online Historic Directory Website useful.
+You may also find these online links useful

 Harris, Groves, Francis - also Hamer and Evans

 Shropshire Family History Websites

 Paul Sabine emails from Kingscliff, NSW, Australia - Feb.
 2009

 ..........
 I am an Australian whose ancestor was Charles Sabine a solicitor in Oswestry and who died on 3rd June 1859 and I presume was buried there.

 My wife and I will be in England in March for a wedding and intend travelling to Oswestry to follow up on information we have on the family.

 Charles had 3 sons to come to Austrlia-1 to South Australia and my great grandfather to NSW.
 I have an extensive record of his descendants on our branch and wish to verify these details.
 We will then be travelling to Cornwall and probably Wales to follow up on my grandmothers family(Bawden) who left Penzance in 1839 and migrated to Grafton NSW.